apeman/awesome_computer_science/README.md

  - Part 2 : Covers the Trinity of Computer Science.
  - Part 3 : Covers the Real Life Applications of CS.

+#### Mathematics is divided in 2 parts
+ - Part 1 : For General programming and Machine Learning.
+ - Part 2 : Mainly for graphics.

 ## Table of Contents